ffalcinelli/ps2js/README.md

 ps2js is a python tool to translate postscript into html5 canvas or paper.js code.

-It works with simple PostScripts images generated with cairo (eg. by converting an SVG with Inkscape).
+It works with simple PostScript images generated with cairo (eg. by converting an SVG with Inkscape).

 Getting started
 ===============